R for Biologists course

 Specifying colours

-We might want to change the colours.
+You might want to control plotting colours.
 To see what colour names are available you can type colours().
 There is also an R colours cheatsheet that shows what the colours look like.

 mycolours <- c("turquoise", "plum", "tomato", "violet", "steelblue", "chocolate")